 Login/logout events determine the display information.
 Every time you log out and log back in, Windows resets the display configuration.
 This will fix your scaling issues right away.

 Software updates are the best way to fix known bugs and occurrences.
 If you haven’t updated your Windows, you may face display driver compatibility issues.
 Install the latest updates to improve the user experience and keep the system free of bugs.

 Use UWP Applications

 UWP or Universal Windows Platform applications are modern-looking applications that scale better.
 They look a lot better and perform better.
 UWP applications auto-adapt to the type of display you’re connected to.
 For example, Edge is a great UWP application compared to the legacy Internet Explorer app.
 Edge is built with newer tools with newer hardware in mind.
 So it is less likely to face scaling issues compared to Internet Explorer.
-PCMag has a list of excellent UWP apps that you can install on Windows.

 Disable Display Scaling